 Wildlife biology professionals, scientists, academics, students, communicators and citizen advocates throughout Alberta and western Canada.

 We are a non-profit Chapter of the US-based The Wildlife Society.
-We have about 300 members and are governed by a volunteer board and coordinated by an executive director.
+We have over 400 members and are governed by a volunteer board and coordinated by an executive director.

 ACTWS Speakers Bureau

 Do you need a speaker for an upcoming event?
 Do you have questions about a particular wildlife topic?
 The ACTWS has compiled a list of members that are willing to share their expertise.
 Search the database for your area of interest and connect directly with a wildlife professional.
 If you are an ACTWS member and would like to sign up to be a resource, please sign up in the Members’ Area.